 Here's the kind of forms that you can now build quickly and effortlessly:

 The ability to build new multi-step forms applies to every form type.
 That includes those in lead groups and those outside of lead groups.

 We have added "states" to the new editor interface.
-To access them, look for the green + icon and select it:
+To access them, look for the green "+" icon and hover over it:

 Then, the "Current States" panel will show right up: